 Search And Seizure, Legal Or Illegal?

 It can be complicated to know what your rights are in a police search situation.
-I am Mark A. Bailey, a Newark and New Brunswick lawyer who fights for the freedoms and liberties of my clients.
+I am Mark-Anthony Bailey, a Newark and New Brunswick lawyer who fights for the freedoms and liberties of my clients.
 Often, a significant factor in objecting to a case’s validity originates with how a search was carried out.
 Here are some facts about what makes a search legal or illegal.

 Article I, Section 7 of the New Jersey Constitution outlines the legal regulation of searches.
 Authorities must have probable cause and a warrant for a search to be legal.